monideep2255/prompt_engineering_practice/replit.md

 - ✓ Updated AI evaluation system to use prompt-type-specific criteria
 - ✓ Created dynamic criteria display component that adapts labels based on prompt type
 - ✓ Added task scenarios for new prompt types (System and Few-Shot)
-- ✓ Fixed Progress component prop warning (indicatorClassName)
+- ✓ Fixed UI component warnings and errors
-- ✓ Removed deployment service references from codebase
-- ✓ Added custom task/context input feature to practice scenarios
-- ✓ Updated README to reflect current 3-LLM system
+- ✓ Updated documentation to reflect Phase 2 completion

 ### Previous Milestones
 - ✓ 2-LLM evaluation system implementation (reduced from 4-LLM for efficiency)